The Born rule as a natural transformation of functors: Introduction

 \section{Introduction}

 Category theory makes mathematically precise the concepts of being and becoming, which perhaps are the most fundamental concepts in all of physics.
 In particular, a category consists of a collection of \emph{objects}---which may be thought of as all possible states of being associated with a particular type of structural entity---and a collection of \emph{morphisms}---which may be thought of as a class of admissible transformations between the various states of being.
 While category theory was first introduced in the context of pure mathematics~\cite{Eilenberg_45,Ma98}, it has since been utilized across a wide number of disciplines, including computer science, linguistics, neuroscience, and philosophy.
-In the context of quantum physics, category theory is central to the construction of topological quantum field theories~\cite{Atiyah88}, homological mirror symmetry in string theory~\cite{Kont_94}, topos-theoretic approaches to quantum foundations~\cite{D_ring_2010,Heunen_2012,Schreiber_2025}, a systematic study of Feynman diagrams~\cite{Baez_2001}, conformal field theory~\cite{Segal1988,schotten97}, the mysterious connection between path integrals and multiple zeta-values~\cite{Marcolli_2010}, quantum Bayesian and statistical inference~\cite{PaBayes,FuPa22a,Staton_2023,Fritz_2025}, and a diagrammatic formulation of quantum information-theoretic protocols~\cite{AbCo04,Fullwood_2025a}.
+In the context of quantum physics, category theory is central to the construction of topological quantum field theories~\cite{Atiyah88}, homological mirror symmetry in string theory~\cite{Kont_94}, topos-theoretic approaches to quantum foundations~\cite{D_ring_2010,Heunen_2012,Schreiber_2025}, a systematic study of Feynman diagrams~\cite{Baez_2001}, conformal field theory~\cite{Segal1988,schotten97}, higher gauge theory and quantum gravity~\cite{Baez_2010,Radenkovic_2020,Nikolic_2023}, the mysterious connection between path integrals and multiple zeta-values~\cite{Marcolli_2010}, quantum Bayesian inference and retrodiction~\cite{PaBayes,PaBu22,FuPa22a,Staton_2023,Fritz_2025}, and a diagrammatic formulation of quantum information-theoretic protocols~\cite{AbCo04,Fullwood_2025a}.